 Nowadays, the application process is quite straightforward as long as you have all the necessary documents.
 With certain types of agreements, you can even self-qualify, apply, and get immediate approval online through the Online Payment Agreement (OPA) application on the IRS website.

 Before you apply for a payment agreement for the current year, you need to make sure that you filed all tax returns for previous years.
-In doing so, you can avoid penalties for not filing and getting deeper into debt.
+In doing so, you can avoid penalties for not filing and getting deeper into back taxes.

 Next, you should go over your current tax return and verify the amount you owe, including any penalties and interest.
 Everyone makes mistakes, and the IRS is not an exception.
 That’s why it is always a good idea to read through all your documents thoroughly and double-check all the numbers.
 If something doesn’t add up or doesn’t make sense, get in touch with the IRS immediately and ask for clarifications or proper adjustments.
 Consider having a tax specialist help you with this step.